trat944/BlendBeyond/README.md

 - **Security**: Utilized bcrypt to hash passwords, significantly enhancing app security and protecting user data.

+- **Security**: Utilized JWT to create tokens for logged users, and protecting routes with middlewares.

 - **Matched Users Controller**: Created a controller to filter and identify mutual likes, leveraging the many-to-many relationships to display matched users.

 - **Logout and Delete Buttons**: Added functionality for users to log out and delete their accounts.
 The delete controller ensures all likes/dislikes and pictures from Cloudinary are removed, maintaining data cleanliness.